 The design and build are like any standard LED bulb on the market.
 General Electric did not take any risks with this one; it is a relatively simple lighting system with simple features such as the ability to set timers, alarms, and change color temperature in case of the sleep bulb.
 There is no RGB or color option available as of writing this guide.

-Getting connected with these is as simple as downloading the mobile application and connecting to the bulb via Bluetooth.
-No hub or Wi-Fi connection is required, which is a huge plus if there is a power outage.
 The application is also very easy and simple, which we found comparable to that of the application used by IKEA Tradfri.
 However, this application is crippled by the bare minimum set of features this bulb has on offer.
 What’s worse, is the very humble 10 meter range that Bluetooth is capable of offering so you have to be vary of the connectivity issues.

 The C by GE line of bulbs are perfect for those looking to use the very basic features of smart lighting.
 However, we would very much recommend any consumer to buy the Yeelight RGB instead which not only uses a superior form of communication via WiFi, but also provides you the full experience for just a marginally higher price.
 But if you like the idea of what GE has to offer, there is no harm in trying the C bulbs.